singsang2/dot-extracting-data-test/README.md

 # Limitation
 - The current program only works for reports since 2020. *Other reports have not been tested.
 - The extracted data are converted to CSV file but it can be altered depending on needs.
+- The current program only extracts the following data:

+        [1] mishandled baggages

+        [2] mishandled wheelchairs and scooters

+        [3] denied boarding

 # Test Instruction
 If you would like to test out the code follow the instruction: